jurerotar/Pillage-First-Ask-Questions-Later/README.md

 I've always been a huge fan of Travian and similar browser-based strategy games.
 The slow, methodical village-building, resource management, and real-time progression made those games special.

+Sadly, Travian requires a massive time (and gold!) investment to remain competitive.
+Not being able to commit either of these, I set out to create a similar, but less commitment-hungry experience.

 **Pillage First!** is my attempt to recreate that experience as a **single-player Travian alternative**, with the same core mechanics, but modernized,
-**offline-friendly**, and **open source**, with no game mechanics to incentivize spending real-world money.
+**offline-friendly**, and **fully open source**, with no game mechanics to incentivize spending real-world money.
 Just the classic gameplay loop, reimagined for solo play.

 ### Can this project be converted to multiplayer?